ISaleh-Hassan/Greeting-card/README.md

 # Greeting-card
-This is a project which use javascript to change the style and content of html
+This application is build using html, css and javascript.
+It uses javascript to change the style of the page.

 # Usage:
 ![](javascriptApp.gif)